SpineEventEngine/base/README.md

 ### Notes on Coverage

-Currently the coverage stats reflect the hits gathered from unit tests.
+Currently, the coverage stats reflect the hits gathered from unit tests.
 However, Gradle plugins - a significant part of this repository - are covered with integration tests.
 During each of those, a standalone Gradle process is launched.
 The limitations of `jacoco` task API do not allow to include the coverage of such tests into the repository coverage report easily.
 Therefore, current coverage